Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 ```
 The last section of the Service Contract code includes three Solidity functions.

 The first function is called `readServiceHire`.
-It takes two input parameters _serviceIndex and _hireIndex, both of which are unsigned integers representing the index of the service and the index of the hire within that service, respectively.
+It takes two input parameters `_serviceIndex` and `_hireIndex`, both of which are unsigned integers representing the index of the service and the index of the hire within that service, respectively.
 The function is marked with the view modifier, indicating that it does not modify the state of the contract.

 The function retrieves the Hire struct with the given indices from the hires mapping of the corresponding Service struct.
 It then returns a tuple containing the hirer and timestamp properties of the Hire struct.

 The second function is called `hireService`.
-It takes a single input parameter _index, which is an unsigned integer representing the index of the service to be hired.
+It takes a single input parameter `_index`, which is an unsigned integer representing the index of the service to be hired.
 The function modifies the state of the contract and is thus not marked with the view modifier.

-The function retrieves the Service struct with the given index from the services mapping and stores it in a local variable called service.
+The function retrieves the Service struct with the given index from the services mapping and stores it in a local variable called `service`.
 It then creates a new Hire struct with the current user's address (tx.origin) as the hirer and the current block timestamp (block.timestamp) as the timestamp.

-The function then adds the new Hire struct to the hires mapping of the Service struct, with the index of the new hire being the current length of the hires mapping.
-It increments the hiresLength property of the Service struct to reflect the new hire.
+The function then adds the new `Hire` struct to the `hires` mapping of the `Service` struct, with the index of the new hire being the current length of the hires mapping.
+It increments the `hiresLength` property of the `Service` struct to reflect the new hire.

-Finally, the function emits a hireServiceEvent event with the relevant details of the new hire.
+Finally, the function emits a `hireServiceEvent` event with the relevant details of the new hire.

 The last function in the Gymnaseum Service Contract is called `readServicesLength`.
 It takes no input parameters and is marked with the view modifier.
 The function simply returns the current length of the services array, which represents the number of services that have been added to the contract.